How Does Life Insurance Work? Learn about claims after death, payout options, how to choose a policy.

 In some cases, though, term life insurance may be converted over to a permanent policy – and it may not be required that the insured take a medical exam or even have to prove insurability in order to qualify.

-Cash value life insurance – also referred to as permanent life insurance – provides a death benefit component and a cash value component.
-Unlike term insurance coverage, permanent life insurance does not have an ending date.
+Cash value life insurance works by providing a death benefit component and a cash value component.
+Unlike term coverage, permanent life insurance does not have an ending date.

 There are several different types of cash value life insurance, including: